morrissey466/Illinois_School_Analysis/DataDefinitions.md

     Bachelor Degree - The percentage of all full-time classroom teachers who have a Bachelor's Degree.

-    Masters Degree = The percentage of all full-time classroom teachers who have a Bachelor's Degree.
+    Masters Degree - The percentage of all full-time classroom teachers who have a Masters Degree.

     Teacher Retention Rate - The three-year average of the percentage of full-time teachers returning to the same school from the previous year.